-8. Permitted Barbeques and Fire Pits on Residence Decks:
+8. Permitted Barbeques on Residence Decks:

-While charcoal fired barbeques used to be permitted at Rocky Ridge, the Board has determined that the Association no longer will permit charcoal fired barbeques on Residence decks or anywhere in the Common Area, including at the Beach Club.

-Similarly, no fire pits emitting any type of flame are permitted on Residence decks or in the Rocky Ridge Common Areas.

-Propane-powered grills are still permitted on Residence decks or at the Beach Club, subject to a limitation on the size of the grill's propane tank to twenty pounds (i.e., a conventional five-gallon tank).
+Charcoal fired barbeques are NOT PERMITTED on residence decks or anywhere in the Common Area including the Beach Club.
+Although the use of charcoal-fired barbeques is not prohibited by local fire ordinances or codes, given the high fire danger in the Tahoe Basin it is likely that charcoal barbeques will be prohibited by local ordinance in the near future.
+Accordingly, given the unique location of Rocky Ridge in a heavily forested-environment and immediately adjacent to the Burton Creek State Park, the Association Board of Directors has exercised its authority to prohibit nuisance activities and to help alleviate the significant risk of catastrophic fire-danger by prohibiting the use of charcoal-fired barbeques on Residence decks within the Rocky Ridge-development, effective January 1, 2019.
+Propane-powered grills are still permitted, subject to a limitation on the size of the grill's propane tank to twenty pounds (i.e., a conventional five gallon tank).
 Instead of using a propane source that is part of the grill equipment, Owners may wish to consider powering the grill from a natural gas source that is serving the Residence, although such improvements and modifications to the natural gas line source require prior Association approval.
-NOTE: All use of barbeques or fire pits is subject to any further limitations that may be imposed by State or local governmental authorities.
-Owners and Allowed Users are responsible for discerning the nature and effect of any such limitations.
+(All Barbeque regulations subject to local fire district seasonal restrictions)

-Owners are encouraged to advise Allowed Users of their Residences of the foregoing prohibitions on the use of charcoal-fired barbeques and fire pits.
+Owners are encouraged to advise Allowed Users of their Residences of the foregoing prohibitions on the use of charcoal-fired barbeques.